Gospel Swag – Moral Compass

 The first six weeks at Kemper were called Phase One.
 In my first two semesters, including summer school, I was a New Boy.
 And having no Standard of Honor violations as a New Boy, I became eligible to sign my name on the Standard of Honor during the next ceremony, held twice a year, each Parents Weekend.
 The Standard of Honor was straightforward—I will not lie, cheat, steal, or tolerate thereof.
 When I signed this historic Kemper document, I was given a Greek cross with the letters “GCHS” from top to bottom, left to right, in order of importance—God, Country, Home, School—to wear on my uniform.

-Being “blood-crossed” by all of the elder Old Boys was tradition.
+Being “blood-crosssed” by all of the elder Old Boys was tradition.
 The cross was worn on the left side (over the ribcage).
 Part of my Class B uniform was a white undershirt.
 First, whoever was crossing me would pin it to my undershirt—without the backings.
 Then, they would jab the cross with the palm of their hand and forcefully rub it in all directions (getting me as best they could).
 Because I was so skinny, some Old Boys were able to pick me up and bounce me on their palm.
 After my signing, I was crossed by about thirty Old Boys and suspected I had broken ribs.
 But in return, I became an Old Boy and was given my privileges.

-Examples of Old Boy privileges I can remember were things that brought a sense of normalcy to cadet life; touching the table in the mess hall, walking the entire width of the hallway, and using a convenient entrance in the barracks (the Old Boy porch).
+Examples of Old Boy privileges I can remember were things that brought a sense of normalcy to cadet life; touching the table in the table in the mess hall, walking the entire width of the hallway, and using a convenient entrance in the barracks (the Old Boy porch).
 These things were off-limits to New Boys, and the consequences could be severe.
 Like all things, Kemper took some getting used to, but it became home after a while.
 And I have a lot of great memories.
-Riding along I-70 toward Columbia after graduation, I realized I was leaving for the last time, and I started to cry because that’s when it began to sink in that it was over.
+Riding along 1-70 toward Columbia after graduation, I realized I was leaving for the last time, and I started to cry because that’s when it began to sink in that it was over.
 I also have some bad memories—cringeworthy moments.
 As a senior in leadership, I could dish out the hazing I experienced as a sophomore.
 And I did some terrible things.
-But I was forgiven of past sins by the blood of Jesus when I placed my faith in Himthe new covenant (Luke 22:20).
+But I was forgiven of past sins by the blood of Jesus when I placed my faith in Him the new covenant (Luke 22:20).

 One thing was clear between my inner circle of fellow Old Boys concerning the Standard of Honor: don’t get caught.
 Old Boys that violated the Standard of Honor needed to appear before the Standard of Honor Board, and if the violation were confirmed, they would be “red-lined.”
 A ceremony where the rest of the Corps of Cadets would do an about-face (turn their backs); staff on duty would draw a red line through their name on the document; and they would be escorted off campus, never able to return.